UmairSaifullah01/UTask/README.md

 UTask is a lightweight and efficient task scheduling system for Unity, providing a modern async/await pattern implementation specifically designed for Unity game development.

+## Description

+UTask is a powerful and flexible task management solution that brings the convenience of C#'s async/await pattern to Unity development.
+It offers a more intuitive alternative to coroutines with better error handling, cancellation support, and dependency management.
+This package is designed to help Unity developers write cleaner, more maintainable asynchronous code while maintaining high performance.

+### Key Benefits:

+- 🚀 **High Performance**: Optimized for Unity's update cycle
+- 🎯 **Type Safety**: Full generic support and compile-time type checking
+- 🔄 **Easy Coroutine Migration**: Seamless conversion from Unity's coroutines
+- 🛡️ **Robust Error Handling**: Better exception propagation and handling
+- 🎮 **Unity-Specific**: Built with Unity's architecture in mind
+- 🧩 **Modular Design**: Easy to integrate into existing projects
+- 📦 **Lightweight**: Minimal overhead and memory footprint

 ## Features

 - Lightweight task scheduling system